macintyrelab/CNpare/README.md

 ## Summary of the package

 **CNpare** is designed to compare and contrast genome-wide tumour copy number profiles.
-By using CNpare, one can:
+CNpare can be used for:

--   Calculate similarities between copy-number profiles
+-   Calculating similarities between copy-number profiles
--   Quantify the percentage of genome differences between copy-number profiles
+-   Quantifying the percentage of genome differences between copy-number profiles
--   Compare copy-number profiles based on copy-number signatures
+-   Comparing copy-number profiles based on copy-number signatures

 ## Installation